Humblemonk/DiceMaiden/README.md

 `!roll 3d6 e6` : Roll three six-sided dice and explode on sixes.
 Some game systems call this 'open ended' dice.
 If the number rolled is greater than or equal to the value given for this option, the die is rolled again and added to the total.
 If no number is given for this option, it is assumed to be the same as the number of sides on the die.
 Thus, '3d6 e' is the same as '3d6 e6'.
 The dice will only explode once with this command.
 Use "ie" for indefinite explosions.

-`!roll 3d6 ie6` : Roll three six-sided dice and explode on sixes indefinitly within reason.
+`!roll 3d6 ie6` : Roll three six-sided dice and explode on sixes indefinitely within reason.
 We will cap explosions at 100 rolls to prevent abuse.

 `!roll 3d10 d1` : Roll three ten-sided dice and drop one die.
 The lowest value will be dropped first.  **NOTE:** These dice are dropped before any dice are kept with the following `k` command.
 Order of operations is : roll dice, drop dice, keep dice